 1. Incorporate reading into daily life

-You’ll be surprised how often you can include reading into your everyday life.
+You’ll be surprised how often you can include reading in your everyday life.

 At the grocery store, ask your child to read labels or point out aisle numbers and signs.
-When walking around the block, show her the letters in road signs and those painted on the street.
+When walking around the block, show her the letters on road signs and those painted on the street.
 Leave reading materials—from comics to recipes—strewn all around the house.

 Reading doesn’t only happen in books, but everywhere around us.

 Free resources: Want some book ideas?
 Join my newsletter and get your copy of the Read Aloud Book List!
 You’ll get hundreds of favorite recommendations to read aloud with your kids.
 Get it below—at no cost to you: